Choose a college

-At WGU, the student experience is designed to meet your needsso you won’t have to choose between work, family, or school.
+At WGU, the student experience is designed to meet your needs—so you won’t have to choose between work, family, and school.

 Some aspects of your WGU student experience will be quite similar to what you’d expect at any college.
-You’ll study, write papers, complete assignments, and take tests.
-You’ll interact with your fellow students and faculty (although at a distance rather than in classroom).
-Other aspects are quite different.
+You’ll study, write papers, complete projects, and take tests.
+You’ll interact occasionally with your fellow students and more frequently with faculty (although at a distance rather than in a classroom).
+Other aspects, such as the way you decide when and where to study, are quite different.

-We don’t ask you to accumulate credit hours; we ask you to develop competence—proof that you understand concepts and can translate this understanding into usable knowledge and skills.
+We don’t ask you to spend time in class; we ask you to develop competence—proof that you understand concepts and can translate this understanding into usable knowledge and skills.

 There are many advantages to this approach.
 Here are a couple:

-Often, we find that adult students like you have already developed many of the competencies you need for degree completion.
-So instead of making you attend classes, we ask you to prove your knowledge through assessments.
+Often, we find that adult students like you have already developed many of the competencies needed for degree completion.
+So instead of making you attend classes and relearn what you already know, we ask you to prove your knowledge through assessments.
 Here are some examples of assessments from various programs:

 Success in your career is based on what you know and what you can do.
 With WGU’s competency-based approach to education, success in your degree program will be similar.

-You won’t just be competent in your field; you’ll also be a well-rounded, competent communicator and problem-solver prepared to take on life’s challenges.
+You won’t just be competent in your field; you’ll also be a well-rounded, capable communicator and problem-solver prepared to take on life’s challenges.

 The faster you can complete your assessments, the faster you’ll graduate.
-And since you pay for time instead of credits with tuition, the less time it takes you to graduate, the more money you’ll save.
+And since you pay tuition per term instead of per credit, the less time it takes you to graduate, the more money you’ll save.

-As soon as you become a WGU student, you will be assigned a student mentor who will be your partner throughout your education.
-Your mentor will serve as your academic advisor, your coach, and a friendly supporter of your ultimate success.
+As soon as you become a WGU student, you will be assigned a Program Mentor who will be your partner throughout your education.
+Your mentor will serve as your academic advisor, your coach, and a supporter who helps guide you to your ultimate success.

-As your primary point of contact, your mentor will work with you throughout the duration of your program.
+As your primary point of contact, your Program Mentor will work with you throughout the duration of your program.
 You will interact closely with your mentor on a regular basis via phone, email, and web conferencing.

-Together, you will develop a personalized Degree Plan that’s consistent with your academic background and career experience, your comfort with independent learning, and the amount of time you will commit to your studies.
-Your Degree Plan becomes your "road map" to success.
-Your mentor will determine the best learning resources for you based on your background, strengths, and weaknesses.
+Together, you will develop a personalized Degree Plan that’s consistent with your goals, your academic background and career experience, your comfort with independent learning, and the amount of time you will commit to your studies.
 Your mentor will also ensure that you stay on track, determine when you are ready for the required assessments, and help you schedule them accordingly.
 Learn more about WGU’s faculty.

 Your Degree Plan serves as your blueprint for completion of your degree program requirements.
-You will develop your Degree Plan in close coordination with your mentor.
+You will develop your Degree Plan in close coordination with your Program Mentor.

 For your program, the essential skills and knowledge a highly competent graduate needs to possess for career success have been carefully identified and selected.

-Your Degree Plan "maps out" the learning resources and assessments you need in your program based upon the skills you already have and those you need to develop.
-Here’s what your Degree Plan takes into account:
+Your Degree Plan "maps out" the learning resources and assessments you need in your program based on the skills you already have and those you need to develop.

 Your Degree Plan details all of your program requirements, including: